highno/rtcvars/README.md

 Later on, everytime a change is made to some of the vars registered and have a consistent state is esablished, <code>state.saveToRTC()</code> is called to push these values to RTC memory.

+## Supported types and size
+Please note, that there are two limits in this lib: memory and the number of managed variables.
+Due to the fact how storage of vars is organized, there is a fixed upper boundry other than memory.
+By default, the limit is 32 variables, the types are <code>byte</code>, <code>char</code>, <code>int</code>, <code>long</code>, <code>float</code>.
+Since these types do not exceed 8 bytes each, the RTC memory is not the limit here (512 bytes - 28 starting offset - 7 header/checksum = 477 bytes).
+See advanced usage for more functionality to control these settings.

+## Keep track of space

 # Advanced Usage
 This part will be filled later.
 Sorry for now - just have a look at the example.